NATIONAL WHISTLEBLOWER DAY | JULY 30

-July 30 commemorates the day our Founding Fathers recognized the need to protect the courageous whistleblowers, those who take notice and step forward to report corruption when they see it.
-National Whistleblower Day reminds us to honor and support the people who speak up when they witness fraud, abuse or waste.
+National Whistleblowers Day on July 30th commemorates the day our Founding Fathers recognized the need to protect those who report corruption when they see it.
+The day reminds us to honor and support the people who speak up about fraud, abuse, or waste.

-National Whistleblower Day commemorates July 30th, 1778, the day the Continental Congress passed a historic and unanimous resolution honoring ten sailors and marines who spoke out against their commander’s abuses of his office.
-In doing so, the Founding Fathers declared that it was the duty of all Americans, “to give the earliest information to Congress or other proper authority of any misconduct, frauds, or misdemeanors.”
-In modern terms, it is an American’s duty to report corruption when they suspect it.
+National Whistleblower Day commemorates July 30th, 1778, the day the Continental Congress passed a historic and unanimous resolution.
+The resolution honored ten sailors and marines who spoke out against their commander’s abuses of his office.
+In doing so, the Founding Fathers declared it was the duty of all Americans, “to give the earliest information to Congress or other proper authority of any misconduct, frauds, or misdemeanors.”
+In modern terms, it is an American necessity to report corruption when they suspect it.
 The United States Senate first recognized National Whistleblower Day in 2013.